 One possible unintended consequence of managed care is decreased quality of care, and the disclosure of quality measures could be one way to address the concern.
 In fact, the State publishes annual MLTC reports, which has likely played an important role in our not finding that MLTC has compromised quality of care.
 Another approach is to utilize quality assurance programs.
 The performance improvement project adopted by the State is such an example.
 Every MLTC plan has to participate and work on one of the quality measures selected by NYS DOH.
-Public reporting of quality of care leverages the market mechanism to ensure the level of quality because plans have to compete for consumers; whether it can improve or stabilize quality of care hinges on the assumption that consumers need quality assurance programs utilize administrative processes, the success of which depends on their implementation.
+Public reporting of quality of care leverages the market mechanism to ensure the level of quality because plans have to compete for consumers; whether it can improve or stabilize quality of care hinges on the assumption that consumers need quality information to choose a plan and know where to find such information.
+In contrast, quality assurance programs utilize administrative processes, the success of which depends on their implementation.
 Of course, both public reporting of care quality and quality assurance programs could increase MLTC plans' operating cost.
 It is unclear to what extent public reporting of quality and quality assurance programs have affected patient safety and quality of care.
 Future evaluations may examine this question and give a definitive answer.

 Our analyses suggest that the MLTC program under the 1115 Demonstration has achieved its goal of increasing access to LTSS via MLTC, as illustrated by the rapid expansion of MLTC across the State from 2012-2018.
 There is little evidence suggesting that the expansion has led to a significant change in patient safety, quality of care, or consumer satisfaction.
 We also found that the 12-month continuous eligibility policy was associated with statistically significant increases in enrollment duration, outpatient visits, and decreases in inpatient admissions and per member per month Medicaid cost.
 When considering both increases in enrollment and decreases in per member per month Medicaid cost, the 12-month continuous eligibility policy is associated with a small net increase in total Medicaid cost.
 Finally, during 2012 through 2018, descriptive trends show that the State has been able to reduce the length of FFS enrollment among MMC enrollees, which is in line with the first goal of the 1115 Demonstration to enroll a majority of Medicaid beneficiaries into managed care.
+The results for the most recent demonstration period covered by the data under this interim evaluation, i.e., December 2016 to December 2018 or 2019, showed similar trends and patterns to those from earlier post-policy years except that the MLTC mandate's impact on enrollment had stabilized by the end of 2016.